bjorngluck/rPi-fan/README.md

 # Getting a PWM fan running on a Ubuntu Raspberry Pi 4
 Collection of scripts to control the PWM fan speed on my Ubuntu 22.04 Raspberry Pi 4.
 Details of the PWM fan case and also sample demo Python scripts I used as a base can we found on the [PI4-FAN-PWM](https://www.waveshare.com/wiki/PI4-FAN-PWM) Wiki page.
 To create the actual service creation part I drew insparation from a [medium.com article](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267)

+Note: I know thsi is not the most efficient code and will optimise it when I have some more time.

 **Creating the relevant Python script on your Raspberry Pi**